Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/ssl-tls.md

 #### Function

-读取数据
+Read the data

 #### Parameters

-* sslConfig:SSL/TLS配置
+* sslConfig:SSL/TLS configuration
-* data:接收到的数据
+* data: received data
-* length:接收到的数据的长度
+* the length of the data received by length:
-* timeoutMs:接收超时时间
+* timeoutMs: receives timeout time

 #### Return

-* 成功接收的数据长度或者错误代码
+* The data length or error code that is successfully received

 ---